dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

     45f2aca7694f: Download complete
     1123e010bf80: Download complete

 This shows the progress of downloading each :ref:`dict layer` included in the image, one at a time, plus extracting them.
 Once a layer is downloaded and extracted, it will read "Pull complete" in the CLI.
-This whole process usually takes just a few seconds.
+This whole process usually takes just a few minutes (depending on the speed of your internet connection).
 In this case, it creates the Python Docker image.

 Once everything has downloaded and been extracted, you will see something like: